CoasterFreakDE/EnergeticStorage-Reborn/README.md

 It is significantly more modern, designed exclusively for PaperMC, Java 21, Kotlin, and Minecraft 1.20.6+, utilizing the latest features the game has to offer.
+It is also designed to be more efficient and more user-friendly than the original while adding new features and improvements.

 If you run into any issues,
 [create a GitHub issue!](https://github.com/CoasterFreakDE/EnergeticStorage-Reborn/issues/new)